 For Immediate Release: Thursday, December 22, 2022

-NARAL Pro-Choice America President Mini Timmaraju released the following statement in response:
+In response, NARAL Pro-Choice America President Mini Timmaraju released the following statement:

-In June, the U.S. Supreme Court overturned Roe v.
-Wade in its decision in Dobbs v.
+PWFA’s protections are even more critical in light of the U.S. Supreme Court’s decision to overturn Roe v.
+Wade in Dobbs v.
 Jackson Women’s Health Organization—ending the constitutional right to abortion and opening the door for extremist state lawmakers to put total bans on abortion in place.
 This decision is having a devastating impact throughout the country as 17 states are enforcing bans on abortion.
 The people hurt most by these bans and restrictions are those who already face barriers to accessing abortion care—including women; Black, Latina/x, Asian American, Native Hawaiian, Pacific Islander, and Indigenous people; those working to make ends meet; the LGBTQ+ community; immigrants; young people; those living in rural communities; people with disabilities, and other historically oppressed communities.

 For over 50 years, NARAL Pro-Choice America has fought to protect and advance reproductive freedom at the federal and state levels—including access to abortion care, birth control, pregnancy and post-partum care, and paid family leave—for every body.
 NARAL is powered by its 4 million members from every state and congressional district in the country, representing the 8 in 10 Americans who support legal abortion.